 Should you visit Oxford or Cambridge?
 Which is better?
 This article answers all your questions.

 Windsor Castle should be on any tourist to England’s bucket list.
-It’s the home of the Queen of England, where she lives for a few months every year.
+It’s the home of the King of England, where he lives for a few months every year.
 The castle is nearly 1,000 years old and is the oldest castle in Europe in continuous use.
 Within the Windsor Castle complex lies St George’s Chapel, where Prince William and Meghan Markle got married.
 Tourists can see the State Rooms, Royal Apartments and Queen Mary’s dollhouse, as well as visiting the chapel.
 You can get there from London with a direct shuttle bus every morning.

 South England Tourist Attractions

-white cliffs of dover
+White cliffs of Dover